 The Company holds the remainder of its cash and cash equivalents on deposit with financial institutions in the U.S. insured by the Federal Deposit Insurance Corporation.
-At June 30, 2023, the Company had approximately \$1.6 million in bank balances that were in excess of the insured limits.
+At September 30, 2023, the Company had approximately \$1.5 million in bank balances that were in excess of the insured limits.

-At June 30, 2023, there were three customers whose accounts receivable balances represented24%, 12%, and 11% of accounts receivable at that date.
+At September 30, 2023, there were two customers whose accounts receivable balances represented 29% and 24% of accounts receivable at that date.
 At December 31, 2022, one customer accounted for 19% of accounts receivable at that date.

-One pharmaceutical customer, a related party who is a stockholder, a noteholder, and whose Chief Executive Officer is a representative on the Company's Board of Directors (see Note 6), for whom the Company provides hardware, software, clinical services and market development services in support of the customer's clinical trials, and from whom the Company earns a quarterly fee, accounted for 12% and 14% of total sales in the three-month periods ended June 30, 2023 and 2022, respectively.
-There were two additional customers who comprised 4% and 13% of the total sales in the three-month period ended June 30, 2023.
+One pharmaceutical customer, a related party who is a stockholder, a noteholder, and whose chief executive officer is a representative on the Company's Board of Directors (see Note 6), for whom the Company provides hardware, software, clinical services and market development services in support of the customer's clinical trials, and from whom the Company earns a quarterly fee, accounted for 12% and 14% of total sales in the three-month periods ended September 30, 2023 and 2022, respectively.
+There was one additional customer who comprised10% of the total sales in the three-month period ended September 30, 2023.

 Prior to granting credit to a customer, the Company generally performs credit evaluations of the customers' financial condition.
 In general, the Company does not require collateral from customers in connection with an extension of credit.
 The accounts receivable balance is reduced by an allowance for credit losses from the potential inability of the Company's customers to make required payments.
-The allowance for credit losses at June 30, 2023, and December 31, 2022, was \$0.6 million and \$0.1 million, respectively.
+The allowance for credit losses at September 30, 2023, and December 31, 2022, was \$1.0 million and \$0.1 million, respectively.
 The Company evaluates the historic loss experience on the accounts receivable balance and also considers separately customers with receivable balances that may be negatively impacted by current economic developments and market conditions.
 The estimate is a result of the Company's ongoing evaluation of collectability, customer creditworthiness, historical levels of credit losses and future expectations.